 10. Celebrate the Seasons

 Finally, Nashville is the place to be for unforgettable, annual music festivals, events and activities during the holiday season.
 Enjoy a smorgasbord of samples from the city's famous restaurants at Taste of Music City, Nashville's largest food and drink festival each June at Public Square Park.
-Grab your friends to experience one of the biggest country music festivals in the country: CMA Music Festival each June at various stages in and around downtown Nashville, with nightly performances from big artists like Carrie Underwood, Thomas Rhett, Luke Bryan and more.
-The 2020 lineup will be announced soon.
+Grab your friends to experience one of the biggest country music festivals in the country: CMA Music Festival each June at various stages in and around downtown Nashville, with nightly performances from big artists like Carrie Underwood, Thomas Rhett, Luke Combs and more.

 Don't miss family-friendly activities during the holidays like the Gaylord Opryland's A Country Christmas featuring ICE! a changing list of Christmas characters carved from 2 million pounds of colorful ice, holiday shows, tubing, ice skating and more.
 Take the family to Cheekwood Estate & Gardens during Holiday LIGHTS for, not only 1 million lights illuminating the gardens, but also carolers, Santa, real reindeer, gingerbread house decorating and a s'more pit.
 Wrap up each year at the Jack Daniel's Music City Midnight: New Year's Eve in Nashville.